 - Fun entertainment.

-1. The Right Barbecue
+1. The right barbecue

 Are you the kind who throws some disposable barbecues in the trolley at the supermarket?
-Or do you prefer to dig out the same metal shell that’s served your well for the last twenty years?
+Or do you prefer to dig out the same metal shell that’s served you well for the last twenty years?